seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-04.md

 an attempt to separate the two in this conjoined pair.
 Before the Buddha came into the scene, all religious teachers were trying to hold on to birth, while rejecting decay-and-death.
 But it was a vain struggle.
-It is like the attempt of the miserly millionaire *Kosiya* to eat rice-cakes alone, to cite another simile.
+It is like the attempt of the miserly millionaire Kosiya to eat rice-cakes alone, to cite another simile.

-According to that instructive story, the millionaire *Kosiya*, an extreme miser, once developed a strong desire to eat rice-cakes.[^fn144] As he did not wish to share them with anyone else, he climbed up to the topmost storey of his mansion with his wife and got her to cook rice-cakes for him.
+According to that instructive story, the millionaire Kosiya, an extreme miser, once developed a strong desire to eat rice-cakes.[^fn144] As he did not wish to share them with anyone else, he climbed up to the topmost storey of his mansion with his wife and got her to cook rice-cakes for him.

-To teach him a lesson, Venerable *Mahā Moggallāna*, who excelled in psychic powers, went through the air and appeared at the window as if he is on his alms round. *Kosiya*, wishing to dismiss this intruder with a tiny rice-cake, asked his wife to put a little bit of cake dough into the pan.
+To teach him a lesson, Venerable Mahā Moggallāna, who excelled in psychic powers, went through the air and appeared at the window as if he is on his alms round.
+Kosiya, wishing to dismiss this intruder with a tiny rice-cake, asked his wife to put a little bit of cake dough into the pan.
 She did so, but it became a big rice-cake through the venerable *thera's* psychic power.
 Further attempts to make tinier rice-cakes ended up in producing ever bigger and bigger ones.
-In the end, *Kosiya* thought of dismissing the monk with just one cake, but to his utter dismay, all the cakes got joined to each other to form a string of cakes.
+In the end, Kosiya thought of dismissing the monk with just one cake, but to his utter dismay, all the cakes got joined to each other to form a string of cakes.
 The couple then started pulling this string of cakes in either direction with all their might, to separate just one from it.
 But without